-Where A is a vector matrix containing the slope coefficients, and
+where A is a vector matrix containing the slope coefficients, and

 , and

 The subscripts m and n indicate the number of PC time-series used, and the length of the time-series, respectively, while the superscripts XT and X-1 denotes the transpose and inverse of matrix X. To further evaluate the contribution of signals within specific latitude bands to the FC variability, steps (1) through (4) are repeated 80 times by progressively including the coastal SHAt time-series from south to north.
 Physically, this approach enables the evaluation of the relationship between the FC transport and integrated sea-level changes along the coast, since fast barotropic signals can propagate as fast as 128 m s-1 (~10,600 km day-1) along the east coast of U.S. [Elipot et al., 2013].